4.10 Implementing the Child Protection Plan (Including the Lead Social Worker and Core Group Responsibilities)

 Core Group members must agree a plan, which adds detail to the outline Child Protection Plan agreed at the Initial Child Protection Conference.

-The Core Group should not alter any of the specified outcomes agreed at the conference although they can agree additional outcomes if required.
-The Plan will have active intervention by members of the Core Group, agreed monitoring through visits to the home and in cases where relevant areas have not been covered sufficiently in the Assessments, it will identify further assessments that enable the family to gain insight so that they and the professionals involved can build on their strengths and reduce any risk to the children of future Significant Harm.
+The Core Group should not alter any of the specified outcomes/safety goals agreed at the conference although they can agree additional outcomes/safety goals if required.
+The Plan will have active intervention by members of the Core Group, agreed monitoring through visits to the home and in cases where relevant areas have not been covered sufficiently in the assessments, it will identify further assessments that enable the family to gain insight so that they and the professionals involved can build on their strengths and reduce any risk to the children of future Significant Harm.

 Irrespective of where the child is living, interventions should specifically address: